The Maurice Wohl Charitable Foundation

 • A full-time team works with trustees to identify suitable projects

-• The foundation proactively approaches organizations that align with their priorities and values
+• The foundation proactively approaches organisations that align with their priorities and values

 • All funding decisions are made through unanimous trustee agreement